wazo-platform/wazo-doc/source/administration/recordings/recording_campaigns.rst

 you to monitor several queues at once.
 A campaign will automatically stop when its end date is reached.
 Campaign recordings in XiVO are easily accessible through the web interface.

+This functionnality is available only on demand.
+It requires an additionnal configuration file which you can found at the end of this page.

 Campaign management
 ===================